 Investment Time Horizon

-Given continued medical advancements, we believe many people could have a longer potential retirement than they may currently expect.
+Given continued medical advancements, we believe many people could potentially have a longer retirement than they may currently expect.

 Unfortunately, many investors underestimate how long they will live and run the risk of depleting their retirement funds too early.
-Your age at retirement is less important than how long you need your money to last.
+Your retirement age is less important than how long your money needs to last.
 It is more important to determine your investment time horizon.

-This should generally include not only your life expectancy, but also the expected life spans of your spouse and, potentially, any dependents.
-You should also factor in goals that go beyond you and your spouse’s lifetimes, such as any legacy or donation plans.
+This timeframe should generally not only include your life expectancy, but also the expected life spans of your spouse and any dependents.
+You should also factor in goals that go beyond your and your spouse’s lifetimes, such as any legacy or donation plans.

 Market Volatility

-Volatile markets can be uncomfortable, especially for a new retiree.
+VVolatile markets can be uncomfortable, especially for new retirees.
 Daily market volatility is a normal part of investing, but overreacting to short-term market wiggles could put your long-term investing goals at risk.
-Instead of attempting to sidestep regular volatility by jumping in and out of the market—which requires impeccable timing—we believe staying disciplined to a sound investment strategy over the long term is the prudent approach for most investors.
+Instead of attempting to sidestep regular volatility by jumping in and out of the market, which requires virtually perfect timing, we believe staying disciplined with a sound investment strategy over the long term is the prudent approach for most investors.

 Taking a longer view can help you understand stock market volatility and gain perspective.
 In the short term, security prices can swing unpredictably and unnerve investors.
 However, we believe the market tends to reward patient investors who tolerate market volatility over long periods.